Treating diabetes in cats? All about diabetes mellitus in cats

 In some cases, yes.
 Diabetes in cats is often caused by obesity and not enough exercise.
 And that's exactly where you as the owner can make a difference.

-A healthy weight is your greatest weapon.
-Don't let your cat eat unlimited amounts, weigh the food and choose food that fits her life stage.
-Older and neutered cats are especially at higher risk - for them, tailored nutrition is especially important.
+A healthy weight is your best defense.
+Don’t let your cat eat as much as she wants; measure out her food and choose a diet that’s appropriate for her life stage.
+Older and spayed or neutered cats are particularly at risk—for them, a tailored diet is especially important.

 Exercise is just as important.
-Play with your cat daily and make the house more interesting with scratching posts, play mats or food puzzles.
+Play with your cat every day and make your home more interesting with scratching posts, play mats, or food puzzles.
 An active cat is a healthier cat.

 In conclusion